anderssandstrom/tc_target_drive/indradrive/README.md

 Axis->axis mechanics scalings

 # Encoder
-If reference track nbot ok alarm in indra.
+If reference track not ok alarm in indra.
 Then a power cycle of encoder make it work again (atleast once)